hajduakos/PineappleDataflowNet/README.md

 6. Open the project "hu.bme.mit.mdsd.pineapple.sample", the sample instance model is in the file "house_v9.dn".
 7. Right click the "house_v9.dn" and click "Convert textual dataflownet to XMI" to get the "house_v9.dataflownet" file.
 8. Right click on the "house_v9.dataflownet" file and generete the following:
 8.1.
 Generate GraphML representation using the button "Generate GraphML Representation".
+Open the GraphML file in yED and use some layout.
 8.2.
 Generate Java code using the button "Generate Java Simulation Code".
 8.3.
 Generate UI using the button "Generate Java UI Code".
 9. Link the generated project "hu.bme.mit.mdsd.pineapple.dataflownet.process.ui" into the host Eclipse application.